904.624.1981 email@beachjunki.org

 You Dig it, You Fill it!

-Digging holes on the beach might seem like harmless fun, but it can pose serious risks to both humans and wildlife:
+Digging holes on the beach might seem like harmless fun, but it can pose serious risks to both humans and wildlife: Nesting turtles and hatchlings can fall into holes and become trapped, unable to make their way to the ocean.
+Unfilled holes create hazards for people walking or running along the shore, especially at night.

-Digging Deep is Dangerous was created by Jennifer Clayton and is displayed at Main Beach in Fernandina next to the Beach Toy Borrow Box.
+Digging Deep is Dangerous was created by Jenn Clayton and is displayed at Main Beach in Fernandina next to the Beach Toy Borrow Box.
 Jenn enjoys spending her time creating art from upcycled gift cards.
 Check out her social media @JupitaDesigns.

 Chamber member since 2023